-- The victim, especially their protection and support; - The alleged perpetrator; and

-• All the other children (and, if appropriate, adult students and staff) at the school or college, especially any actions that are appropriate to protect them;
+- The victim, especially their protection and support. - · The alleged perpetrator; and - All the other children (and, if appropriate, adult students and staff) at school, especially any actions that are appropriate to protect them.

 Risk assessments will be recorded (written or electronic say where these are filed) and be kept under review.